nabeelmsft/percept/adt/apps/TwinsUpdateBetaFunctionApp/README.md

 Here are the steps:

-1. Login to [Azure Portal](https://portal.azure.com/) and navigate to your Azure Funcation App that was mentioned in the prerequisite section.
+1. Login to [Azure Portal](https://portal.azure.com/) and navigate to your Azure Function App that was mentioned in the prerequisite section.
 2. On the left navigation menu click "Identity".
 3. On the "System assigned" tab, select "On" toggle button under "Status" heading.
 4. Click "Save".